crate/cratedb-toolkit/doc/util/shell.md

 ```

-Include authentication credentials into the
-SQLAlchemy or HTTP connection URLs.

 :::{seealso}
-{ref}`cluster-api-tutorial` includes a full end-to-end tutorial which also includes
+{ref}`cluster-api-tutorial` demonstrates a full end-to-end tutorial, which also includes
 `ctk shell`.
 :::